Namroy/docs/README.md

-this readme will be canged be :YFUI
+this readme will be changed by :YUI

 1)configuraremos nuestros datos: